ckeditor/ckeditor4/tests/plugins/stylescombo/manual/langattribute.md

 **Unexpected**

-* Both panel items do not contain the lang attribute.
+* Both panel items have `Not defined` lang attribute.
 * Only the first element contains the lang attribute.
 * The applied lang attribute is invalid.